alcir/falcao.js/collector/README.md

 The collector module.
-Please look at the wiki.
+Please read the wiki.